arakhia/EDA-Data-Tutorial/README.md

 ![FactorPlot](https://raw.githubusercontent.com/arakhia/EDA-Data-Tutorial/master/images/factor_plot_esp.png)

 This plot shows relation in numbers between Study Hours & Final Percentage.
+If you go back to Coefficient Correlation you will find that Semester Percentage & Study Hours don't have high correlation in the first place.
+However, there is somthing interesting, the heighest grade ("Best") has strong relation with the time students spend on study.
+When the time Good the percentage was the Best, while nobody got over 80% (Best grade) when they spent less than 2 hour studying.